syncfusion-content/blazor-docs/blazor/file-upload/style-appearance.md

 The following content provides the exact CSS structure that can be used to modify the control's appearance based on the user preference.

-## Customizing the appearance of File Upload wrapper element
+## Customizing the appearance of File Upload input element

-Use the following CSS to customize the appearance of wrapper element.
+Use the following CSS to customize the appearance of File Upload input element.

 ```css
 /* To specify height */